European Rabbit (Oryctolagus cuniculus)Status: Classified as vermin in Tasmania under the Vermin Control Act 2000

 Best practice rabbit management is more than just controlling rabbits.
 It requires an integrated and strategic plan of action that uses a range of tools and techniques to achieve long-term and cost-effective outcomes.
 The most effective outcomes occur when rabbit management crosses property boundaries and involves a high degree of cooperation between affected landowners, community groups and other stakeholders.

-RHDV is widespread in rabbit populations in Tasmania and the virus may not be a satisfactory control option in all situations.
-It should be considered for use in areas only where other techniques are unsuitable, and where there has been no evidence of RHDV for over 12 months.
+RHD is widespread in rabbit populations in Tasmania and the virus may not be a satisfactory control option in all situations.
+It should be considered for use in areas only where other techniques are unsuitable, and where there has been no evidence of RHD for over 12 months.
 Properties throughout Tasmania can be inspected by officers from the Invasive Species Branch to determine the most suitable options for rabbit control, taking into account factors including non-target species, extent of the localised rabbit population and weather conditions.

 Vermin Control Act 2000 allows hunting at any time on Crown Land, State Forest and private land (with landowners permission).
 Domestic rabbits should be desexed and kept enclosed; release of unwanted rabbits is illegal.